zaiisao/Documentation/en/Voice/in-ear_ios.md

 ## Implementation

 Before using the in-ear monitoring function, ensure that you have implemented the basic real-time communication functions in your project.
-For details, see [Start a Call](../../en/Voice/start_call_ios.md) or [Start a Live Broadcast](../../en/Voice/start_live_ios.md).
+For details, see [Start a Call](../../en/Voice/start_call_ios.md) or [Start Live Interactive Streaming](../../en/Voice/start_live_ios.md).

 The Agora SDK provides the `enableInEarMonitoring` and `setInEarMonitoringVolume` methods to set the in-ear monitoring according to the scenario, you can use these methods no matter before or after `joinChannelByToken`.